 Snap/Thin is available whenever objects are selected in an editable table.
-The selected objects must either be all closed objects or all linear objects.
-Snap/Thin cannot be used on a selection that contains a mix of closed and linear objects.
+These objects must either be all closed or all linear objects.
+You cannot use Snap/Thin a mix of closed and linear objects.

 Inter-Object Node Snap

 In addition to snapping nodes of different objects together, Inter-Object Node Snap enables you to eliminate small overlaps and gaps in region objects as well as connect polyline objects that are close, but do not touch each other.